Is It Legal to Use AI Video? Everything You Need to Know

 What Is The Controversial Issue In Using AI Video Generators?

-The student acquired 32 pieces of Mengert’s art styles and spent many hours training a machine-learning AI system to replicate her artwork.
-Some people were confident that such systems could infringe on copyright.
+The student acquired 32 pieces of Mengert’s art styles and spent many hours training AI models to replicate her artwork.
+Some people were confident that such AI systems could infringe on copyrighted materials.
 The student would face serious legal difficulties.

 On the other hand, others stated the exact opposite.
 They think everything presently occurring in the generative AI industry is legal.

-Both sides feel incredibly confident in their sides.
-However, the truth is no one understands, Baio, an AI sector observer, explained.
+Both sides feel incredibly confident in their arguments.
+However, the truth is no one fully understands, Baio, an AI sector observer, explained.

 Read more: AI Video Vs Traditional Video